coreboot/cmocka/README.md

 To compile the cmocka library and example applications run, create a build dir, and in the build dir call 'cmake /path/to/cmocka' followed by 'make'.
 On Windows you can use the cmake gui.
-More details can be found in the INSTALL file.
+More details can be found in the INSTALL.md file.

 Website
 -------